 Accredited CRNA Programs are reviewed regularly.

-Military Nurse Anesthesia School was last reviewed 10/2003.
-It was given 10 years accreditation and will be reviewed again 10/13.
+Uniformed Services University Nurse Anesthesia School was last reviewed 10/2013.
+It was given 10 years accreditation and will be reviewed again 10/23.
 This shows that the program is very stable.

 Pass Rate for CRNA Boards at Uniformed Services University of the Health Sciences